keboola/gmail-extractor/README.md

 - try to be as much specific as possible while defining queries, it speeds up extraction
 - by default, application won't fetch messages in your `spam` and `trash` folders
-- we're accessing inbox with readonly access `https://www.googleapis.com/auth/gmail.readonly`
+- inbox is accessed with readonly access `https://www.googleapis.com/auth/gmail.readonly`

 ## Configuration